Best Disney Deluxe Resorts

 Its just two stops from Magic Kingdom on the monorail line, and easily accessible to the Ticket and Transportation Center and other theme parks (mostly by bus).
 Polynesian Village Resort is home to several casual dining establishments, buffets, lounges, and pool bars, as well as the hugely popular ‘Ohana (character dining) and Spirit of Aloha (dinner show).

-As far as pools, kids especially love the 142 foot-long water slide of the volcano-themed Lava Pool, while adults delight in the tranquility and lush landscaping of Oasis Pool.
+As far as pools, kids especially love the 142 foot-long water slide off the volcano-themed Lava Pool, while adults delight in the tranquility and lush landscaping of Oasis Pool.

 We chose the Polynesian Village Resort as the best Disney Deluxe resort because it has the most crossover appeal to every age demographic.
 The resort manages to feel upscale while also being laid back and fun at the same time.
 It’s just such a fun and relaxing oasis!

 Also, there really aren’t any upscale table service restaurants for a nice, quiet dinner.
 However, other fancy restaurants at the Magic Kingdom resorts are just a stone’s throw away.
 What Polynesian Village does have is some fantastic casual dining and lounges.

 A Disney World vacation is all about finding what works best for everyone in your party.
 At Polynesian Village, there really is something for everyone here.
-Because its so rtranquil and mass appeal, we rank the Polynesian Village Resort #1 on our Best Disney Deluxe Resorts list.
+Because of its so tranquil and mass appeal, we rank the Polynesian Village Resort #1 on our Best Disney Deluxe Resorts list.

 Resort: Polynesian Village Resort